Tag Archives: parenting styles

 Apart from the dynamic between parents and children, favouritism can bring challenges between the parents.
 The unfavoured parent may be withdrawn, resentful, and jealous.
 Combine this with the fact that one parent will need to give more than their share of their time will make them feel guilty and exhausted.
 The unfavoured parent might also feel the other parent encourages or relishes the attention.
 These unbalances in the family dynamic, especially if they aren’t discussed, will introduce a lot of tension.

-Strategies to Manage Favouritism
+Strategies to Manage Being Favourite

 Open Communication Between Parents